b9Joker108/b9_2026_canberra_aus_everything_open_conf_108/.github/COPILOT_FEATURES.md

-# GitHub Copilot Features, Behaviours, and Future-Proofing for This Repository
+# GitHub Copilot Features, Behaviours and Future-Proofing for this Repository #

 ## Purpose